 During the first two months of the year, 31 buses were registered compared with 18 the year before (+72,2%).

 Regarding February 2017, 25 buses were sold in total as opposed to 10 buses in February 2016 (+150,0%).

 Motorcycles (over 50cc)

-New: The motorcycle market outperformed in December by 104.8% compared to the year before.
+New: The motorcycle market continued its negative course and was down by -56,7% in February 2017 compared to the year before.